somosnlp/lm-evaluation-harness/lm_eval/tasks/leaderboard600m/README.md

 Homepage: TODO

-A benchmark combining tasks to evaluate generative LLMs in the languages of LATAM and Spain, spoken in total by 600M people.
+A benchmark combining tasks to evaluate generative LLMs in the languages of LATAM and Spain (i.e. Spanish, Catalan, Galician), spoken in total by 600M people.

 ### Tasks